Mexico City, Mexico

-Radboud Universiteit in Nijmegen, The Netherlands.
+Nijmegen, The Netherlands.
+Source: Wikimedia Commons.

-Students are only required to be fluent in the native language of instruction (Spanish) for the Iberoamericana program; the other exchange sites offer law programs in English.
-Students may participate in a semester study abroad through another university; however, permission must be obtained from the Associate Dean of Academic Affairs.
+Students are only required to be fluent in the native language of instruction (Spanish) for the Iberoamericana program; ALL other exchange sites offer the law program courses in English.
+Many overseas partners do offer free supplemental language courses in the language of the country.